 - Swipe right to left to decrease volume.

 - Tap the line on the right side to pause and play media.

 - Swipe up on the line to increase volume.

 Adjust volume from your phone

-To do so, open the Home app and navigate to the Devices section.
-Tap on the speaker icon for Home, then adjust the volume as you see fit.
-Alternatively, if you're casting music from an app on your phone or tablet you can use the volume slider in said app or the physical volume buttons on your device to adjust playback levels.
+To do so, open the Google Home app and tap on the speaker you want to control, then adjust the volume as you see fit.
+Alternatively, if you're casting music from an app on your phone or tablet, you can use the volume slider in said app or the physical volume buttons on your device to adjust playback levels.